Back to blog

 How long does it take to earn from affiliate marketing?

-As a business, you can start generating affiliate-driven sales within days of launching your program if you recruit active partners.
-As an affiliate, earnings depend on your audience size and engagement.
-Most affiliates see their first commissions within one to three months of consistent promotion.
+As a business, you can start generating affiliate-driven sales within days of launching if you recruit active partners.
+As an affiliate, earnings depend on audience size and engagement.
+Most affiliates see their first commissions within 1 to 3 months of consistent promotion.

 Do I need a website to be an affiliate?